 A particularly well-cared for example of theWesterly's 31ft Tempest Sloop/Offshore Cruiser.
 Designed by Ed Dubois - responsible for creating many of the Westerly craft design - was also credited with making them to be more performance orientated.
 The Tempest 31 has and remains - has a particular design feature - the 'scoop stern'.
 This craft has 'bilge keels' each prepared with wedge-shaped 'bulbs' at the base, keeping a low centre of gravity.
 'MOONTIDE' - is the last but one of the 107 'Tempest 31' yachts built by this famous British yard and has a modern look, with her up-to-date design features.
 A responsive craft in every respect, notable for 'close-winded' sailing capabilities yet easy to manage if short-handed.
 Equally, her spacious interior - another particular Westerly characteristic - provides a comfortable living environment for up to six in a pleasant ambiance, including excellent headroom throughout.
 A number of clever 'nuances' make living aboard a pleasurable experience.
 A superb package ready to enjoy.
 Currently located with the Broker in East Sussex.
 (Contact direct on 01273 515085 or e-mail: [email protected]

-The following navigation aids are found at the 'nav table' - fitted and understood operative:
+The following navigation aids are to be found to Port at the 'navigator's table' - fitted and understood operative: